Toddlers subjected to palm-reading assessments in China

 Some experts, however, have dismissed the idea of the palm-reading technology.

-"This technology remains unaccounted for," Xinhua quote a paediatrics expert as saying.
+"This technology remains unaccounted for," Xinhua quote a pediatrics expert as saying.

 Fortune-telling, including palm-reading, has deep roots in Chinese tradition, although China's leaders have discouraged and punished devotees of the practice which they brand superstition.